rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 <span class="caption">Listing 19-17: Adding lifetime bounds on `T` to specify
 that any references in `T` live at least as long as `'a`</span>

-We could choose to solve this in a different way as shown in Listing 19-18 by bounding `T` on `'static`.
-This means if `T` contains any references, they must have the `'static` lifetime:
+We could choose to solve this in a different way, shown in the definition of a `StaticRef` struct in Listing 19-18, by adding the `'static` lifetime bound on `T`.
+This means if `T` contains any references, they must have the `'static`
+lifetime:

 ```rust
 struct StaticRef<T: 'static>(&'static T);